logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 Logz.io Python Handler sends logs in bulk over HTTPS to Logz.io.
 Logs are grouped into bulks based on their size.

-If the main thread quits, the handler tries to consume the remaining logs and then exits.
+If the main thread quits,
+the handler tries to consume the remaining logs and then exits.
-If the handler can't send the remaining logs, they are written to the local file system for later retrieval.
+If the handler can't send the remaining logs, they're written to the local file system for later retrieval.

 #### Set up Logz.io Python Handler